SecretsManager / Client / update_secret

 • KmsKeyId (string) –

 The ARN, key ID, or alias of the KMS key that Secrets Manager uses to encrypt new secret versions as well as any existing versions with the staging labels AWSCURRENT, AWSPENDING, or AWSPREVIOUS.
-If you don’t have kms:Encrypt permission to the new key, Secrets Manager does not re-ecrypt existing secret versions with the new key.
+If you don’t have kms:Encrypt permission to the new key, Secrets Manager does not re-encrypt existing secret versions with the new key.
 For more information about versions and staging labels, see Concepts: Version.

 A key alias is always prefixed by alias/, for example alias/aws/secretsmanager.
 For more information, see About aliases.